shishenyxx/PASM/Snakemake_pipeline/README.md

 #### DINUCLEOTIDE
 Dinucleotide repeat within ±8 bp sequence.
 "0" if not present.
 #### NEAR_INDEL
-Whether the candidate variant is close to a known germline indel variant by haplotypecaller.
+Whether the candidate variant is close to a known germline indel variant by HaplotypeCaller.
 "0" if not present.
 #### UCSC_RPMSK
 Annotations in the UCSC repeat masker defined by "ucsc_rpmsk". "pass" if not present.
 #### REF_COUNT